 We have agreements in place for services we conduct, generally at cost, between subsidiaries relating to insurance, reinsurance, loans and capitalization.
 All material intercompany transactions have been appropriately eliminated in consolidation.
-Intercompany transactions among insurance subsidiaries and affiliates have been appropriate departments of insurance as required.
+Intercompany transactions among insurance subsidiaries and affiliates have been approved by the appropriate departments of insurance as required.